alanorth/go-away/README.md

       # HTTP header that the client ip will be fetched from
       # Defaults to the connection ip itself, if set here make sure your upstream proxy sets this properly
       # Usually X-Forwarded-For is a good pick
+      # Not necessary with GOAWAY_BIND_NETWORK: proxy
       GOAWAY_CLIENT_IP_HEADER: "X-Real-Ip"

+      # HTTP header that go-away will set the obtained ip will be set to
+      # If left empty, the header on GOAWAY_CLIENT_IP_HEADER will be left as-is
+      #GOAWAY_BACKEND_IP_HEADER: ""

       GOAWAY_POLICY: "/policy.yml"